-Travelling can be stressful, and it’s been well documented that arguments are on the rise when on holiday, so we asked our team for some tips on how they’ve kept their travels stress-free when on holiday with their other half!
+Travelling with your partner can be stressful, and it’s been well documented that arguments are on the rise when on holiday, so we asked our team for some tips on how they’ve kept their travels stress-free when on holiday with their other half!

 I know, it doesn’t quite make sense, right?
-You’ve booked a trip away and you’re travelling with your partner to be with your loved one, not to spend time apart!
+You’ve booked a trip away and you’re travelling with your partner to be with them, not to spend time apart!
 It’s true though, if you are spending 24 hours a day with someone, especially if you don’t normally, it is really important to take some time out and just chill.
 Read a book, sit in a quiet café, go see that exhibition you are dying to see but your partner just can’t stand.
 Take some time out and it will work wonders for diffusing any simmering irritations.

 It’s all about the right balance, so sort out some compromises and choose some activities you will both enjoy, as well as some that your partner may enjoy more than you and vice versa.
 Or, use this as your alone time and check out that event you really want to visit and leave your other half doing what they want to do.
 Simples!